 “Why don’t you invite him over for dinner tomorrow,” his dad suggests and alright, Stiles can admit it.
 He’s definitely screwed up.
 He types a quick ‘ Call me asap!! ’ to Scott and goes to bed, vowing to never ever lie to his dad again.

 He reconsiders his whirlwind decision at least four times by the time he gets to the Preserve.
 Derek has parked his car next to the Hale house and Stiles nearly passes it in favour of the house, except when he pauses to admire the bashed in windshield again he notices Derek curled up on the back seat, fast asleep.
 His breath catches a little and stops in his tracks.
-He has to remind himself that the doubled heartbeat is merely because he is startled and not because he finds the sight endearing in any way.
-Except… somehow Derek with his hair mussed up, damp and his nose buried in his leather jacket, presumably to block out the wind, does something to him.
+He has to remind himself that his rapid heartbeat is merely because he is startled and not because he finds the sight endearing in any way.
+Except… somehow Derek, damp and with his hair mussed up, his nose buried in his leather jacket, presumably to block out the wind, does something to him.

 Gathering himself, he leans close and taps on the window.
 Derek sits up in the blink of an eye, knocking his head against the roof of the car with a loud thud.
 Stiles doesn’t bother to hide his smirk as he opens the door.